How to plan your fintech Webdesign project

 Once we have the revisions of the PSD completed, we then know roughly how long in coding hours it will take to complete the build and we quote the equivalent hours beginning stage 4.
 Sometimes again the quote is under or over, but the client knows this is an educated guesstimate, which keeps all parties aware of where costs may be.

 Again, I used our in-house example so you can build a picture of how things should work, this process has been developed over time and leaves options for parties to be paid for the work they perform and receive, but also to exit should a problem arise.
-Payments are always 50% upfront and 50% upon completion of every stage except stage 1 and 2 which is paid in full upfront.
+Payments are always 40% upfront and 30% upon completion of designs and CMS integration and then 30% upon final sign off.

 Costs in our process are always spelt out based on the information to hand, on occasion mid-process, wants and need of the client change and we can always accommodate more hours into a stage if needed rather than remaining to a full upfront quote, which can be harder to unwind as things change.

 If you have got to this stage in your project and the build is underway and then completed on time and in scope, you have a winner.
 You can perform your testing and sign off before pushing the website live.